GeomScale/Rvolesti/README.md

 devtools::test()
 devtools::run_examples()
 ```
-Fro running the tests, user must be in the /tests directory.
+For running the tests, user must be in the /tests directory.
 ## Documentation

 The user can generate or update the documentation: